 Duloxetine (Cymbalta) should not be prescribed for patients with substantial alcohol use or evidence of chronic liver disease.
-Postmarketing reports indicated that elevated transaminases, bilirubin and alkaline phosphatase have occurred when duloxetine has been given to such patients.
-Duloxetine is also contraindicated in patients with uncontrolled narrow-angle glaucoma.
+Postmarketing reports indicated that elevated transaminases, bilirubin, and alkaline phosphatase have occurred when duloxetine has been given to such patients.
+There have been reports of hepatic failure, sometimes fatal, in patients treated with duloxetine.